element7-io/cookiecutter-aws-ecs-cluster/README.md

     sns_alert_topic": arn:aws:sns:eu-west-1:123456789012:alerts-squadname
 ```

-*Note: depending on the environments in your AWS account you should/could provide empty values for the prod or nonprod variables (don't omit these variables as this will break Cookiecutter, use empty strings as value instead).*
+*Note: depending on the your preferences you should/could provide empty values for the prod or nonprod variables (don't omit these variables as this will break Cookiecutter, use empty strings as value instead).* If empty values are specified the environment will be omitted.

 #### aws\_account\_id
 The AWS account to deploy the ECS cluster in.